FlakyBlueJay/mb_musicbrainzsync/README.md

 - Newtonsoft.Json 13.0.3
 - TagLibSharp 2.3.0

-Plugins that use older versions may need to be updated.
+Plugins that use older versions will need to be updated.

 ## Limitations
 - Custom tracks limited up to 16 even on MusicBee 3.6 which bumped the custom tag limit to 20.